‘Until Tomorrow’ is the boring Instagram challenge of the coronavirus age

 Up to 20% of the world’s population is now under a lockdown of some form with no end in sight.
 Needless to say, many of the people affected are bored out of their minds.
 Thankfully, there’s Instagram, which users have turned to in the desperate hope of finding any kind of distraction that might divert their attention away from the mundanity of daily life under lockdown.

-This desperation leads to the spontaneous creation of various challenges IG users can take part in.
-Thanks to the coronavirus we’ve already seen the “Gesture Challenge,” but now we’re moving on to a new phase—the most boring yet—the “Until Tomorrow” challenge.
+This desperation leads to the spontaneous creation of various challenges that IG users can take part in.
+Amid the coronavirus crisis, we’ve already seen the “Gesture Challenge,” but now we’re moving on to a new phase—the most boring yet.
+It’s called the “Until Tomorrow” challenge.

 The rules of the Instagram “Until Tomorrow” challenge are as follows (via Newsweek):